Viktor Giacobbo: Characters played

 Are from Catholic clerics, both with the same ugly teeth.
-The prelate once acts as a clerical occupational counsellor, that degrades bishop Wolfgang Haas after a laughable qualifying examination.
+The prelate once acted as a clerical occupational counsellor, who degrades bishop Wolfgang Haas after a laughable qualifying examination.

 The nun appears in a fictional TV-advertising spot, which tries to find new members for church.

 (Do you know the Landeskirche?
 Do you know, that only every second person is member? (...)
 Call now!).
 This advertising is made like callsex-commercials, with the nun winking seductively.